krobelus/rate-experiments/thesis.md

 each $1 \leq i \leq n$ there is a literal $l_i \in C_i$ with $C_i \setminus
 \{l_i\} \subseteq \{\overline{l_1},\dots,\overline{l_{i-1}}\}$.
 We call $C_i$
 the *reason clause* for $l_i$ with respect to this propagation sequence.

+An assignment $I$ is a *unit propagation model* (UP-model) of $F$ when for each clause $C \in F$, $I$ either satisfies $C$ or there are at least two literals in $C$ that are unassigned in $I$ [@DBLP:conf/sat/Rebola-PardoB18].
-The *shared UP-model* of $F$ is the assignment consisting of all literals implied by unit propagation [@DBLP:conf/sat/Rebola-PardoB18].
+Formula $F$ is UP-satisfiable if it has a UP-model.
+If conflicting literals are implied by unit propagation, or the formula contains the empty clause, it is UP-unsatisfiable.
+If $F$ is UP-satisfiable, its *shared UP-model* is the intersection of all UP-models.
+It is the assignment consisting of all literals implied by unit propagation in $F$.
 It is a subset of any model.
-If unit propagation implies two complementing literals, the shared UP-model is empty.
-Clause $C$ is called a *unique reason clause* in formula $F$ if the shared UP-model of $F \setminus \{C\}$ is smaller than the shared UP-model of $F$.
+Clause $C$ is called a *unique reason clause* in formula $F$ if the shared UP-model of
+$F \setminus \{C\}$ is strictly smaller than the shared UP-model of $F$.

 2.1 SAT Solving
 ---------------